berkeley-stat243/stat243-fall-2022/syllabus.md

         instructions to be provided by the GSI.

-    **On-time submission will be determined based on the time stamp of when the PDF is submitted to gradeScope.**
+    **On-time submission will be determined based on the time stamp of when the PDF is submitted to Gradescope.**

 3. Answers should consist of textual response or mathematical expressions as appropriate, with key chunks of code embedded within